Villawood

 Villawood is a suburb in Western Sydney in the state of New South Wales, Australia.
-It is part of the local government areas City of Canterbury-Bankstown and City of Fairfield, and is located 27 kilometres west of the Sydney central business district.
+A residential and industrial suburb, Villawood is part of the local government areas City of Canterbury-Bankstown and City of Fairfield, and is located 27 kilometres west of the Sydney central business district.

+Villawood is the site of the former post-war Villawood Migrant Hostel, which was later converted into the Villawood Immigration Detention Centre.
+Originally intended as a temporary solution to Sydney's post-war accommodation shortage, the hostel remained in operation for decades as persistent housing shortages made it difficult for many migrants to secure permanent housing.
+As a result, it became one of the largest and longest-running migrant hostels in the Sydney region.

+Villawood was historically associated with social disadvantage, public housing and organised crime, earning the nickname "The Bronx" during the 1990s.

+Beginning in 2017, however, Villawood underwent substantial redevelopment, with older commercial properties giving way to apartment developments and mixed-use projects, particularly within the town centre.
+The centre contains a variety of retail stores, cafés, restaurants and service businesses, including a number of Lebanese and Asian dining establishments.

 History

 The Aboriginal tribe of Gandangara once lived in the area.
 European settlement began in the early 1840s.
 During the 1860s, Villawood was used as pastoral land, but it was overrun with wild dogs.
 Woodville Road, which runs through Villawood, was once named Dog Trap Road because many farmers set dog traps for these wild dogs.
 A train station opened in 1922 to service the area was originally known as Woodville Road.
 Unfortunately, there was confusion with another place called Woodville in the Hunter Valley and thus the name was transposed into 'Villawood'.